 Let it be known that you shouldn't construe anything in this article as definitive tax advice.
 For that, talk to your accountant or other qualified tax professional.
 Clearly, though, Uncle Sam wants us taxpayers to purchase and drive plug-in hybrids as one way to stimulate the economy.
 And he's willing to give us back some of what he takes from us in order to make that happen.

-For more information about the plug-in vehicle credit and other related topics, follow the links on the next page.
+For more information about the plug-in vehicle credit and other related topics, follow the links below.